-Running an eCommerce store is a very tricky task indeed — and one of the roughest elements is handling the shipping process.
+Running an eCommerce store is a very tricky task indeed — and one of the toughest elements is handling the shipping process.
 There’s a lot that can go wrong as you attempt to get your products to your customers, and when things do go wrong (as they likely will, at least on occasion), you’ll lose money, spend time dealing with them and end up with unhappy buyers.

 Seek detailed feedback from customers.